25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 <— Pin it now!
 Don’t have time to read it all?
 Save it for later!

-25 Ways to Play With Your 0-3 Month Old Baby
+25 Best Ways to Play With Your 0-3 Month Old Baby

 1. Sing to your baby and move his/her arms and legs to “dance”

-Grab your phone or ask Alexa to play a song (or sing your own!) – then help your baby dance!
+Grab your phone or ask Alexa to play your favorite songs and nursery rhymes (or sing your own!) – then help your baby dance!
 Move her arms and legs to the rhythm.
+Plus, there’s a good chance all that talking and singing will only enhance baby’s language development.

 An alternative is to play patty-cake or the itsy bits spider and help move baby’s arms to create the actions.